Economic Recommender Systems -- A Systematic Review: Background and Related Work

-\begin{quote} \emph{An Economic Recommender System (ECRS) is {an RS} that exploits price and profit information and related concepts from marketing and economics to directly optimize an organization's profitability.} \end{quote}

-Later in this work (Section~\ref{sec:methodology}), we identify five key approaches from the literature to {build} {ECRSs}, which we divide into customer and organization{-}oriented ones, depending on the focus of the underlying algorithms.
-Customer-oriented approaches in the literature, for instance, integrate purchasing behavior mechanisms (e.g., price sensitivity) {into} {the} models to generate more relevant recommendations that will automatically lead to more profit.
-Organization-oriented ones, on the other hand, apply particular {organizational} strategies {(e.g., profit awareness, promotional pricing)} to optimize profit.
+\begin{quote} \emph{An Economic Recommender System (ECRS) is an RS that exploits price and profit information and related concepts from marketing and economics to directly optimize an organization's profitability.} \end{quote} Later in this work (Section~\ref{sec:methodology}), we identify five key approaches from the literature to build ECRSs, which we divide into customer and organization-oriented ones, depending on the focus of the underlying algorithms.
+Customer-oriented approaches in the literature, for instance, integrate purchasing behavior mechanisms (e.g., price sensitivity) into the models to generate more relevant recommendations that will automatically lead to more profit.
+Organization-oriented ones, on the other hand, apply particular organizational strategies (e.g., profit awareness, promotional pricing) to optimize profit.

-Since most recommender systems may at least indirectly target some profit-related or growth-related goal, the boundaries between an economic RS and a ``traditional'' one may {sometimes} appear blurry.
+Since most RSs may at least indirectly target some profit-related or growth-related goal, the boundaries between an economic RS and a ``traditional'' one may sometimes appear blurry.
 However, a clear distinction can often be made depending on the underlying revenue model \cite{chen_community-based_2009, resnick_recommender_1997, hoffman_conceptual_2005}.
-For example, click-through {rate} {maximization} may be seen as an indirect method for profit optimization in case it is only about increasing site interactions \cite{guo_we_2021, wu_returning_2017}.
-However, it may also be considered as an {ECRS} method in case there is some revenue associated with each click event (e.g., commissions suppliers pay to marketplaces for each generated impression), as in the case of an advertising revenue model \cite{malthouse_multistakeholder_2019, theocharous_personalized_2015, zhang_smart_2017}.
+For example, click-through rate maximization may be seen as an indirect method for profit optimization in case it is only about increasing site interactions \cite{guo_we_2021, wu_returning_2017}.
+However, it may also be considered as an ECRS method in case there is some revenue associated with each click event (e.g., commissions suppliers pay to marketplaces for each generated impression), as in the case of an advertising revenue model \cite{malthouse_multistakeholder_2019, theocharous_personalized_2015, zhang_smart_2017}.